Chapter 5. COM Servers

 places.

-The final step is the /merge
+The final step is the /merge switch

-added by the final #pragma
+added by the final #pragma directive.
+This causes

-everything in the ATL segment to be merged into the standard .rdata
+everything in the ATL segment to be merged into the standard .rdata section (which explains why you won’t find the ATL

-section if you go looking with dumpbin
+section if you go looking with dumpbin).

 Take a look at the following three class definitions: